Is there a safe amount of alcohol?

 A closer look at the research

-More specifically, the dangers associated with drinking really depend on you—your age, sex, DNA, lifestyle and other individual risk factors for cancer and chronic diseases, explains Keith Roach, MD, Sharecare’s Chief Medical Officer and Associate Professor in Clinical Medicine in the division of general medicine at Weill Cornell Medical College and New York Presbyterian Hospital.
+The dangers associated with drinking really depend on you—your age, sex, DNA, lifestyle, and other individual risk factors for cancer and chronic diseases, explains Keith Roach, MD, associate professor in clinical medicine in the division of general medicine at Weill Cornell Medical College and New York Presbyterian Hospital.

 “If you take a really careful look at that meta-analysis, you find that what we've been saying for the last 40 years is still true.
-People who drink moderately within recommended limits—one drink per day for women, two per day for most men—have a lower incidence of coronary artery disease than people who drink nothing,” says Dr. Roach.
+People who drink moderately within recommended limits have a lower incidence of coronary artery disease than people who drink nothing,” says Dr. Roach.
 He notes, however, that the risks for other diseases are higher.

 For the Lancet study, a team of scientists analyzed levels of alcohol use around the world and its effects on global health from 1990 to 2016.
-The researchers reviewed more than 1,000 existing studies to estimate the effects of alcohol on the risk for 23 different related health issues, including cancer, high blood pressure and stroke as well as car accidents and injuries.
+The researchers reviewed more than 1,000 studies to estimate the effects of alcohol on the risk for 23 health issues, including cancer, high blood pressure, and stroke, as well as car accidents and injuries.
 Using mathematical models, the team predicted the overall harm associated with drinking.

 Is one drink really too many?